Hearty Turkey Minestrone Soup

 Core Ingredients:

-While there is no fixed set of ingredients for minestrone, common components include beans, onions, celery, carrots, stock, and tomatoes.
+While there is no fixed set of ingredients for minestrone, the most common components are beans, onions, celery, carrots, stock, and tomatoes.
 A small amount of pasta or rice is often added as well.

 Variations: